 Safe Haven or Baby Moses Law

 If you have a newborn that you're unable to care for, you can bring your baby to a designated safe place with no questions asked.
-The Safe Haven law, also known as the Baby Moses law, gives parents who are unable to care for their child a safe and legal choice to leave their infant with an employee at a desginated safe place—a hospital, fire station, or emergency medical services (EMS) station.
+The Safe Haven law, also known as the Baby Moses law, gives parents who are unable to care for their child a safe and legal choice to leave their infant with an employee at a designated safe place—a hospital, fire station, free-standing emergency centers or emergency medical services (EMS) station.
 Then, your baby will receive medical care and be placed with an emergency provider.

 Information for Parents